ashleyidesign/web-authoring-1-fa-17/lessons/01-ebb-and-flow.md

 ### Imagery

-`20 points`
+`20 points` (`4 points` each)

 - [ ] Size hero image at 960px × 480px (2:1)
   - 960px is the required width, however the height can be shorter than 480px (if necessary)
 - [ ] Size headshot photo, cropped at 256px × 256px (1:1) or un-cropped at a maximum width of 256px wide
-  - Use CSS to crop un-cropped headshot photos to display square
+  - Use of the CSS property `overflow` to crop un-cropped headshot photo
+  - Use of the CSS property `border-radius` to create a circular headshot photo
 - [ ] Save images using Photoshop, export `Save for Web (Legacy)…` hero image as a PNG (`.png`) using the preset `PNG-8 128 Dithered` and headshot photo as a JPG (`.jpg`) using the preset `JPEG High`
   - Name images `hero-image-firstname-lastname.png` and `headshot-firstname-lastname.jpg` (replace `firstname` and `lastname` with your first and last name)
 - [ ] Optimization images using [ImageOptim](https://imageoptim.com/mac)
+  - Hero image should optimize at under 128kb
+  - Headshot photo should optimize at under 64kb
 - [ ] Use of an `img` folder to organize images

 ### Style as an Enhancement

-`20 points`
+`20 points` (`4 points` each)

 - [ ] Use of meaningful CSS class selector names
 - [ ] Author and apply styles for mobile first